-This is a list of my current projects and the ones I’ve been involved with over the years.
-It also lists my contributions to open source projects.
+This is a list of my most recent projects and the larger ones I’ve been involved with over the years.
+It also lists my contributions to open source.